True–DTAC merger

 The company began to appear in its name and role as a Tender Offeror of True and DTAC.
-After True and DTAC will be merged together, The company will buy shares from True at a price of 5.09 baht per share and buy shares from DTAC at a price of 47.76 baht per share.
+After True and DTAC will be merged, the company will buy shares from True at a price of 5.09 baht per share and buy shares from DTAC at a price of 47.76 baht per share.
 The merger was expected to be completed in late September 2022.
 Later on 4 April 2022, At the 2022 Annual General Meeting of Shareholders of True Corporation, the meeting resolved to approve the merger with DTAC, Same for DTAC, The meeting on the same day that the Extraordinary General Meeting of Shareholders resolved to approve the merger with True Corporation.
 The merger was "acknowledged" by the regulator NBTC at a meeting on 20 October 2022.
 The newly merged company still retain the True Corporation name, which was founded on 1 March 2023 and it was listed on the Stock Exchange of Thailand under the stock ticker symbol TRUE on 3 March 2023.